colmap/colmap/doc/tutorial.rst

 COLMAP.
 A single camera can take multiple images with the same resolution, intrinsic parameters, and distortion characteristics.
 The term **image** is associated with a bitmap file, e.g., a JPEG or PNG file on disk.
-COLMAP detects **keypoints** in each each image whose appearance is described by numerical **descriptors**.
+COLMAP detects **keypoints** in each image whose appearance is described by numerical **descriptors**.
 Pure appearance-based correspondences between keypoints/descriptors are defined by **matches**, while **inlier matches** are geometrically verified and used for the reconstruction procedure.